 Nothing exciting.
 No special spa treatments.
 No moments of deep relaxation or life changing epiphany.
 But a peace of mind knowing I did it.
 One baby step towards doing more and the satisfaction of knowing I kept my word to myself.
 Rocky and lame?
 Yup.
 But it’s a start.

 I told you I would do this.
 And I did.
 I knew it might be a challenge.
 And it was.
-Now I know I also need to plan something at the beginning of the week.
-If something else had added to Sunday, it definitely would have ended the whole thing.
+Now I know I also need to plan something at the beginning of the week, since if something else had added to Sunday, it definitely would have ended the whole thing.
 I also need to try to make it a daytime thing if possible.

 If I have an opportunity to get out I need to take it.
 Life happens and it will get in the way..
 If I let it.
 If I don’t take care of me, what kind of life will I have anyway?
 What will that teach my children?